tomgoeck/Ultracode/README.md

 - Structured voting instead of blind generation
 - Human-in-the-loop safety boundaries

-Ultraagent extends MAKER from **task execution** to a complete **feature-based software engineering pipeline**.
+Ultracode extends MAKER from **task execution** to a complete **feature-based software engineering pipeline**.

 ---

-## 🧠 What Ultraagent Is
+## 🧠 What Ultracode Is

-Ultraagent turns large language models into **reliable engineering agents** by embedding them inside a deterministic system with memory, validation, and control.
+Ultracode turns large language models into **reliable engineering agents** by embedding them inside a deterministic system with memory, validation, and control.

 ### Core Idea